10-11 SEPTEMBER 2025, The NEC Birmingham |

 UK Axes Green Power Pool Plan, Steel Industry Hit Hard

-The Government has today formally abandoned the Green Power Pools policy proposal in its Review of Electricity Market Arrangements.
+The Government has today formally abandoned the Green Power Pools policy proposal in its Review of Electricity Market Arrangements (REMA).

-The Review, known as REMA, is the Government’s flagship reform of the electricity market where it seeks to change key parts of how electricity is priced, how renewables are paid, and the Capacity Market.
-Power Pools have been adopted in France, Italy and Greece and were proposed by Government because of their ability to deliver a more efficient energy system and provide lower prices for industry.
-Major supporters of this model included energy systems experts Professor Michael Grubb of UCL, Aldersgate Group, Green Alliance and UK Steel to name a few.
+The REMA is the Government’s flagship programme aiming to reform key aspects of the electricity market, including how electricity is priced, how renewables are supported, and the structure of the Capacity Market.
+Power Pools, previously adopted in France, Italy, and Greece, were proposed due to their potential to deliver a more efficient energy system and provide lower energy costs for industry.
+Major supporters of this model included energy experts such as Professor Michael Grubb of UCL, the Aldersgate Group, Green Alliance, and UK Steel.

-Frank Aaskov, Energy and Climate Change Policy Manager, UK Steel, said:
+Frank Aaskov, Energy and Climate Change Policy Manager at UK Steel, commented:

 It is incredibly disappointing that the Government has dropped the Green Power Pool proposal, which promised to deliver competitive electricity prices for the steel industry.
 Government is missing a golden opportunity to ensure electrified, green steelmaking can thrive in the UK.